JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part02.md

 getMapping = x: getOrDefault { key = x; attrs = ruleMap; default = [ ]; };
 ```

-The groupby call with group by the `less` field of each rule, on collisions it will
+The groupby call will combine all the rules with the same `less` field and merge all the `greater`s into a list
-append the `greater` field to the list of other `greater`s we saw for that key already.

-The `getMapping` func is a helper that lets lookup a key in an attrset and get a default value if its not set.
+The `getMapping` func is a helper that lets lookup a key in an attrset and gets a default value if its not set.

 I can than use this to make my own partial comparison func